-During the sequential dehydration the Kilauea Iki olivine, we observe a clear fast direction || [100] in [Si] and [Ti] but not the [tri] peaks, which produce noisy, isotropic profiles with diffusivities that are, while still faster than would be expected from vacancy-controlled diffusivities in forsterite, roughly an order of magnitude slower || [100] than the [Ti] and [Si] peaks, in contrast to the observations of faster [tri] movement by other authors.
-The difference in anisotropy also suggests that the dominant mechanism by which H leaves [tri] is different from that by which H leaves the [Ti] and [Si].
-Perhaps, for instance, H leaves [Ti] and [Si] primarily by PP but leaves [tri] primarily during some redistribution process, for instance by moving from a Mg vacancy to a Si vacancy as discussed in more detail later in the discussion.
+During the sequential dehydration of the Kilauea Iki olivine, we observe a clear fast direction || a in [Si] and [Ti] but not the [tri] peaks, which produce noisy, isotropic profiles with diffusivities that are, while still faster than would be expected from vacancy-controlled diffusivities in forsterite, roughly an order of magnitude slower || a than the [Ti] and [Si] peaks, in contrast to the observations of faster [tri] movement by other authors.
+The difference in anisotropy also suggests that the dominant mechanism by which in our SC1-2 sample leaves [tri] is different from that by which in our SC1-2 sample leaves the [Ti] and [Si].
+Perhaps, for instance, in our SC1-2 sample leaves [Ti] and [Si] primarily by PP but leaves [tri] primarily during some redistribution process, for instance by moving from a Mg vacancy to a Si vacancy as discussed in more detail later in the discussion.

-The SC1-2 partial hydration to metastable equilibrium resulted in miniscule amounts of [Mg] or [tri] (Figures 3 and 4) too small to give meaningful diffusivities during dehydration.
-The absense of these peaks from SC1-2 and large increase in [Ti] suggest that in San Carlos olivine, the vast majority of PP mechanism diffusion is affecting the [Ti] specifically.
-The reason for this close association is not entirely clear, but likely the hydrogens associated with Si vacancies have better access to the octahedral Fe2+ required for PP to occur than the [tri] hydrogens that are associated with Mg vacancies and nearby Fe3+, the presence of which may also impede further local Fe oxidation.
-The [Ti] incorporation mechanism requires Ti4+ substituting onto an octahedral site (Berry et al. 2007 XANES paper), and the fact that H+ is able to enter San Carlos olivine so quickly in the first hours of hydration by PP suggests that at least some octahedral Ti is initially present in San Carlos olivine.
+The SC1-2 partial hydration to metastable equilibrium resulted in minuscule amounts of [Mg] and [tri] (Figures 3 and 4) too small to give meaningful diffusivities during dehydration.
+The absence of these peaks from SC1-2 and large increase in [Ti] suggest that in San Carlos olivine, the vast majority of PP mechanism diffusion is affecting the [Ti] specifically.
+The reason for this close association is not entirely clear, but the [Ti] defect requirs Ti4+ substituting onto an octahedral site (Berry et al. 2007 XANES paper).
+The fact that H+ is able to enter San Carlos olivine so quickly in the first hours of hydration by PP suggests that at least some octahedral Ti is initially present in San Carlos olivine.
 If all of the Ti were on the tetrahedral site initially, then some of that Ti would need to change its position in the crystal to create the [Ti] defect, a process that is unlikely to occur under the hour timescales at which PP is observed.
 Thus, any rapid influx of H+ by PP into an olivine may be limited not only by the initial quantity of Fe3+ (Kohlstedt and Mackwell 1998) but the initial amount of octahedral Ti.

 The convergence of peak-specific rates in San Carlos olivine (Figure 7) suggests that in some applications peak-specific behavior may be safely ignored.
 An important exception may be the high-wavenumber [Si] peaks such as 3600 cm-1 peak in the San Carlos olivine described here and the 3613 cm-1 peak in forsterite described by Padron-Navarta et al. 2014.
-These peaks never came close to a concentration of zero in either of these experiments, and was particularly slow moving during early stages of dehydration.
-However, the 3600 cm-1 peak first rises and then drops significantly in the Kilauea Iki olivine, indicating that it can sometimes be very mobile.
-Additional work to understand peak-specific behavior is warranted, and any workers concerned with hydrogen diffusion in or out of olivine or olivine-hosted melt inclusions should routinely obtain polarized FTIR profiles to help determine the importance of differences in individual peak behavior for a given olivine.
+These peaks never came close to a rim concentration of zero in either of these experiments, and was particularly slow moving during early stages of dehydration.
+However, the 3600 cm-1 peak first rises (at 800°C) and then drops (at 1000°C) significantly in the Kilauea Iki olivine, indicating that it can sometimes be very mobile.
+Additional work to understand peak-specific behavior is warranted, and any workers concerned with H+ diffusion in or out of olivine or olivine-hosted melt inclusions should routinely obtain polarized FTIR profiles to help determine the importance of differences in individual peak behavior for a given olivine.

 The transition from PP to PV during dehydration